 Make each change in the set either stand alone (for example, to fix a bug) or part of a planned series of changes that work toward the development goal.
 Explaining these relationships to the community can be helpful.

-If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus through the developer mailing list.
+If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus through the developer forums.
 Then ask about the best way to go about making the change.

 Below are some guidelines about the format of the commit message itself:

 - Separate the commit message into a single-line title and a separate body that describes the change.